 Pass information from one typeform to another

 How awesome would it be if you could connect typeforms together, taking the answers you get from one typeform and using them in the questions of another?
-It can be done with Hidden Fields and Redirect on completion!
+It can be done with Hidden Fields and Redirect to URL!

 Note that you'll need a Typeform Plus plan to set this workflow up.

 Let’s say you’d like your respondents to fill out a satisfaction survey right after completing one of your typeforms.
 You could customize the satisfaction survey for each respondent based on the answers they gave to the first form, to create a more personalized and efficient experience.